Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 3. Treating Anxiety, Trauma, or Emotional Stress

-For some individuals, FND symptoms are linked to unresolved emotional stress or anxiety.
+For some individuals, FND symptoms are linked to unresolved emotional stress, trauma, anxiety, depression, or chronic pressure.

 • Cognitive Behavioral Therapy (CBT)